findsylls: A Language-Agnostic Toolkit for Syllable-Level Speech Tokenization and Embedding: Introduction

-Our contributions are as follows: \begin{itemize} \item We introduce \texttt{findsylls}, an open‑source toolkit that unifies classical amplitude‑envelope syllable segmentation algorithms and recent neural syllabifiers under a single interface for segmentation, syllable‑level embedding, and evaluation. \item We provide a reusable evaluation pipeline for syllable nuclei, boundary, and span detection against time‑aligned annotations, including corpus‑level aggregation tools suitable for large‑scale benchmarking. \item We conduct a systematic comparison of envelope‑based and SSL‑based syllabifiers on English and Spanish adult and child‑directed speech and on newly annotated Kono data, analyzing segmentation accuracy, token rate, and computational cost. \item We position \texttt{findsylls} as shared infrastructure for syllable‑level speech processing, designed to make it easy for the community to implement, recombine, and evaluate existing and future syllabification methods on both well‑studied and under‑documented languages. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We introduce \texttt{findsylls}, an open-source toolkit that unifies classical amplitude-envelope syllable segmentation algorithms and recent neural syllabifiers under a single interface for segmentation, syllable-level embedding, and evaluation. \item We provide a reusable evaluation pipeline for syllable nucleus, boundary, and span detection against time-aligned annotations, including corpus-level aggregation tools suitable for large-scale benchmarking. \item We conduct a systematic comparison of envelope- and SSL-based syllabifiers on English, Spanish, and on newly annotated Kono data, analyzing segmentation accuracy, token rate, and computational cost. \item We position \texttt{findsylls} as shared infrastructure for syllable-level speech processing, designed to make it easy for the community to implement, recombine, and evaluate existing and future syllabification methods on both well-studied and under-documented languages. \end{itemize}